-The goal of Goslings is to facilitate the acquisition of optimal language and literacy habits from the beginning of life, even when that life starts too early.
-Goslings does this by providing parents with the education and tools needed to (1) understand the medical readiness of Commented [HB1]: Barb, who is the current granting entity funding you to be in the NICU.
-It's a gentleman from JHU. their baby for interaction; (2) interpret their baby's behavioral signals; and (3) talk, sing, read (share books), and play with their baby-in the NICU and later at home.
+The goal of Goslings is to facilitate the acquisition of optimal language and literacy habits from the beginning of life-even when that life starts too early.
+Goslings does this by providing parents with the education and tools needed to: (1) understand the medical readiness of their baby for interaction; (2) interpret their baby's behavioral signals; and (3) talk, sing, read (share books), and play with their baby-in the NICU and later at home.
 The 90-minute Goslings session was facilitated by PDCM staff with a UMCH NICU staff member in attendance to offer support and address any medically related questions.
 Goslings was conducted in the family lounge using baby dolls and pretend isolettes (special cribs) to encourage active parent participation.
-During the session, the facilitator expressed the importance of early language and literacy activities, specifically talking, reading, singing, and reciting nursery rhymes; described, showed images of, and demonstrated infant behavioral signals that indicate when an infant is ready (e.g., smiling) or not ready (e.g., spreads fingers widely apart) for interaction; and used a "traffic light" as a visual reminder of when to proceed with visual, auditory, and tactile stimulation as modeled in the session ("green light day") and when to limit stimulation ("yellow" or "red light day") based on the infant's medical status.
-Specifically, parents were taught to use books with and without reading (e.g., talking about the pictures) them, and lullabies were included to help parents calm their infants and themselves.
-Kits were given to parents for use in the NICU and later at home; and included Understanding My Signals, (Hussey-Gardner, 2008) the Goslings songbook, (Diamant-Cohen, 2020) a board book, an indestructible picture book, some musical instruments (e.g., rattles) and finger puppets.
+During the session, the facilitator expressed the importance of early language and literacy activities, specifically talking, reading, singing, and reciting nursery rhymes; described, showed images of, and demonstrated infant behavioral signals that indicate when an infant is ready (e.g., smiling) or not ready